-The temporary graduate (TG) application type is for the applicants that have completed their bachelor’s degree or higher level.
-The degree is to be taken from a renowned Australian University.
-However, this pathway is qualification only skill assessment and can only be chosen by the applicants applying for a subclass 485 visa.
+The temporary graduate (TG) application type is for applicants who have completed their Bachelor’s degree or higher level.
+The degree is to be taken from a renowned Australian university.
+However, this pathway is a qualification-only skill assessment and can only be chosen by applicants applying for a subclass 485 visa.

 - Satisfy the Australian Study Requirement (ASR) for visa purposes.
 ACS is not responsible for your ASR requirements.
 The Department of Home Affairs will carry it out.

 This application pathway is for applicants who have completed their Australian Bachelor’s degree or higher-level education and would like a skill assessment for migration purposes.
 Post-Australian Study necessitates the completion of an ACS Professional Year Program or other related employment in the ICT field.